Iron ore futures snap 3-day losing streak on China property support moves

-SINGAPORE, Nov 24 (Reuters) - Iron ore futures snapped a three-session losing streak on Thursday, as recent support measures for China's property sector outweighed worries over the recent rise in COVID-19 cases.
+SINGAPORE, Nov 24 (Reuters) - Dalian iron ore futures snapped a three-session losing streak on Thursday, as recent support measures for China's property sector outweighed worries over the recent rise in COVID-19 cases.

 While traders contemplated the support measures for China's property sector, Premier Li Keqiang convened a State Council meeting to emphasise the importance of economic performance in the fourth quarter, ANZ Research said in a note.